 - Max triangles – 3000

 - Mesh smoothing – 8

-Hair – I have used nCloth to animate the hair geo on the girl intead of nHair, I thought this would allow the character to have a dynamic hair style but still keep it like a cartoon.
-I didn’t use a pre-set for this simulation but wanted to act more like the water balloon than a cloth, therefore I added a volume tracking pressure with a low dampening (0.100) and start pressure (0.600) which gave a bounciness to the geometry.
-I found that the constraints effected this nCloth more than any other setting.
-Having to add a variety of dynamic constraints to affect the way it stuck to the collision geo (point to surface) ones to stop the ponytail sagging and colliding with the back of the main geometry (component to component) and Collision exclusions added to the hairs that hang down the sides in order to stop the ‘roots’ colliding with the main hair.
+Hair – I have used nCloth to animate the hair geo on the girl instead of nHair, I thought this would allow the character to have a dynamic hairstyle but still keep it like a cartoon.
+I didn’t use a pre-set for this simulation but wanted to act more like a water balloon than a cloth, therefore I added a volume tracking pressure with a low dampening (0.100) and start pressure (0.600) which gave a bounciness to the geometry.
+I found that the constraints affected this nCloth more than any other setting.
+Having to add a variety of dynamic constraints to affect the way it stuck to the collision geo (point to the surface) ones to stop the ponytail from sagging and colliding with the back of the main geometry (component to component) and Collision exclusions added to the hairs that hang down the sides in order to stop the ‘roots’ colliding with the main hair.
 Paining vertex maps on to the geometry to add strength and exclude areas was necessary to get the control of these constraints.

 Andy-Rig Created by John Doublestein (02/21/2007)